 Year 1: Clinical

-The first year of ID fellowship in the combined MGH-BWH program offers an intensive experience in both inpatient and outpatient clinical problems.
+The first year of ID fellowship in the combined MGH-BWH program offers an intensive experience in diverse inpatient and outpatient clinical care.
 First year fellows rotate through inpatient rotations at both the MGH and BWH, including rotations in general ID, transplantation ID (both solid organ and bone marrow), and on teams staffed by experts in HIV care.
 Fellows also work at the Mass Eye and Ear Infirmary and the Dana Farber Cancer Institute.
 Electives in pediatric ID are available.
 Fellows have a continuity clinic once a week over two years with the same preceptor experienced in both general ID and HIV.
 Fellows also have a one month rotation in the first year in outpatient specialty clinics managing HCV infection, mycobacterial infections, STIs, outpatient management of infections in immunocompromised hosts, travel and tropical medicine, perinatal and obstetrical infections, and bone and joint infections, among other areas.
+Fellows additionally spent time rotating through the microbiology lab during this first year.
 Dues in the Infectious Diseases Society of America (IDSA) are waived for the first 18 months of ID training, and the combined MGH-BWH program covers the dues for first and second year fellows’ membership in the Massachusetts Infectious Diseases Society, an outstanding opportunity for networking.

 Year 2: Differentiation

 We are committed to training a diverse set of infectious disease fellows with broad interests.
 The ACGME requirements for ID Board certification are a minimum of two years of supervised training.
 In year 2 of our program, our fellows differentiate in two broad directions, those interested in developing into an independent investigator or those interested in careers as primarily a clinician or clinician-educator (generally two or three total years of training- see below).